Filtering

 v1/games?game-min=20

-Where the preceding column value is greater than or equal to the value specified.
+Where the preceding field value is greater than or equal to the value specified.

 ?game-min=20